- 3037 NERC

 Professor Harris has recently been awarded the Oak Ridge Affiliated Universities 2021-2022 Ralph E. Powe Junior Faculty Enhancement Award, the University of Alabama Undergraduate Research and Creative Activity Conference’s Top Faculty Mentor award, and the American Chemical Society’s Petroleum Research Fund (PRF) Doctoral New Investigator Award (2022).

 His group’s research is supported by the ACS PRF, the National Science Foundation, the U.S. Department of Defense, and the U.S. Department of Energy.
-Harris currently serves as the programming co-chair for the AIChE Catalysis and Reaction Engineering Division, as an alternate councilor for the ACS Division of Catalysis Science and Technology, and as the Vice President of the Southeastern Catalysis Society (SECS).
+Harris currently serves as a programming co-chair for the AIChE Catalysis and Reaction Engineering Division, as an alternate councilor for the ACS Division of Catalysis Science and Technology, and as the President of the Southeastern Catalysis Society (SECS).

 Affiliated Areas